 Here’s all the key details, dosage, and additional notes on lidocaine you’ll need to know in order to pass your ACLS exam.

 Lidocaine is one of several ACLS drugs used to treat cardiac arrest from ventricular tachycardia (VT) and Ventricular Fibrillation (VF).
 Lidocaine is considered a second-line antiarrhythmic drug and should be administered in VF/VT cases where amiodarone is either unavailable or ineffective.
 While lidocaine is a well-known and established ACLS medication, there is actually no proven short-term or long-term effectiveness following cardiac arrest.
-Therefore, it’s use is not recommended routinely after cardiac arrest, but rather should be considered following ROSC.
+Therefore, use is not recommended routinely after cardiac arrest, but rather should be considered following ROSC.

 When used to treat cardiac arrest from VT/VF, the initial dose should be 1-1.5 mg/kg IV/IO.